s7a7ic/TinkerELEC/README.md

 **Low Volume with Pipewire**
 * Set volume to 100% with `wpctl set-volume @DEFAULT_AUDIO_SINK@ 100%`
 * Set automatically on boot with [autostart.sh](https://github.com/s7a7ic/TinkerELEC-Project/blob/main/scripts/autostart.sh)

-**Bluetooth (internal)**
-* On kernel version below 6.17 it connects only to one device; every secondary device gets a timeout on connect

 **Wireless LAN**
 * WPA3 isn't supported by the alternative driver